skip to Main Content

 • A creative approach to problem solving; getting and keeping people engaged and demonstrating empathy.

-• An understanding of the complex interdependencies of mental health, homelessness, substance abuse and offending behaviour.
+• An understanding of the complex interdependencies of mental health and substance abuse and offending behaviour.

 • Promote the rights, responsibilities and informed choice of the people receiving the service, acting as an advocate to promote independence.

-• Demonstrable coaching skills in promoting independence and pro social attitudes.
+• Demonstratable coaching skills in promoting independence and pro social attitudes.

-• Experience of data collection, administration and recording procedures.
+• Experience of data collection, administration and recording procedures with the ability to maintain accurate case notes and organise own case load.

 • Experience of using Microsoft applications.

-• The ability to work effectively with partner agencies to develop contacts and networks across a wide range of local services.
+• The ability to work effectively with partner agencies and develop contracts and networks across a wide range of local services.

-• Full driving license, own car and business insurance is essential.
+• Full driving license, own car business insurance is essential.

 What we offer?